Nevada Corporation: Everything You Need to Know

 Nevada requires that its state-sanctioned corporations must be qualified to do business outside the state, even if it has no need to do so.
 Nevada requires prospective corporations to have a “domestic corporation” designation from at least one other state before incorporating in Nevada.
 Failing to secure this designation can incur financial, even criminal, penalties and lead to being barred from doing business in the state.

 Ultimately, this is for your own protection.
 If a small business owner registers his corporation in Nevada believing he will gain some tax and disclosure advantages, he or she will eventually have to register their business in their home state as a “foreign” corporation, raising administrative costs and filing fees.
 In other words, the expense in doing so may exceed the benefits.

 The bottom line is, while there are advantages for large Fortune 500 publicly traded corporations with thousands of shareholders to be based in Nevada, for a small-business owner or mom-and-pop company, doing so only provides benefits if you are a state resident or doing a great deal of business in Nevada.

 Plus, if you are looking for an “incorporation bargain” with Delaware-modeled incentives and Nevada-like privacy and tax advantages, it costs 75 percent less to incorporate in Wyoming than in does in Nevada.

 If you need help determining if incorporating your business makes sense for you, post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.